 Have each child write a sentence about what they love about their teacher and add it to a jar to give the teacher.
 Who wouldn’t want a jar reminding you what a great teacher you are!!

 Like mentioned before, often the teacher is in need of more school supplies for the classroom.
 This would be a great addition to your gift card – something for the teacher and something for the class.

-I hope these ideas help you to find the perfect gift to say thank you to your child’s Teacher.
+I hope these teacher appreciation gift ideas help you find the perfect gift to say thank you to your child’s Teacher.
 Do you have another great Teacher Gift idea?
 Please share with us in the comments below.

 Visit our Holiday Page with budget-friendly holiday decorations, activity ideas, desserts, and more cool gift ideas.

 Holiday Gift ideas: